Brotcrunsher/BrotBoxEngine/README.md

     cd Build
     cmake ..

 After that, build files like Solution Files (on Windows) are created.
-Build and launch ExampleSnake and have a look at its source code.
+To build the projects you can either use your favorite IDE or directly interact with CMake using the following command while you are in the Build directory:

+    cmake --build . --target ExampleSnake

+This will build an executable that you may run.

 ## FAQ